Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Causes of dry eyes include:

 Your eyes are coated with a thin veil of tears known as the tear film.
-This natural film aids to cleanse your eyes and lubricates the eyelids, enabling them to open and close without irritation.
+This natural film helps to cleanse your eyes and lubricates the eyelids, enabling them to open and close without irritation.

 Cold, windy, dry, or dusty weather, keeping your eyes open for extended periods, wearing contact lenses, taking certain medicines and some underlying health conditions can cause dry eyes.